Dynamic programming language: Object runtime alteration

 A type or object system can typically be modified during runtime in a dynamic language.
 This can mean generating new objects from a runtime definition or based on mixins of existing types or objects.
 This can also refer to changing the inheritance or type tree, and thus altering the way that existing types behave (especially with respect to the invocation of methods).

 Type inference

 As a lot of dynamic languages come with a dynamic type system, runtime inference of types based on values for internal interpretation marks a common task.
 As value types may change throughout interpretation, it is regularly used upon performing atomic operations.

 Variable memory allocation

 Static programming languages (possibly indirectly) require developers to define the size of utilized memory before compilation (unless working around with pointer logic).
 Consistent with object runtime alteration, dynamic languages implicitly need to (re-)allocate memory based on program individual operations.

 Reflection

-Reflection is common in many dynamic languages, and typically involves analysis of the types and metadata of generic or polymorphic data.
-It can, however, also include full evaluation and modification of a program's code as data, such as the features that Lisp provides in analyzing S-expressions.
+Reflective programming (reflection) is common in many dynamic languages, and typically involves analysis of the types and metadata of generic or polymorphic data.
+However, it can also include full evaluation and modification of a program's code as data, as in the features that Lisp provides in analyzing S-expressions.